History of Architecture (3,000 BCE - present)

 Examples of Ecclesiastical Gothic Architecture

-Although used in the design and construction of palaces, castles, municipal town halls, guild halls, abbeys and universities, the Gothic style is best exemplified by the era's large religious buildings, notably the cathedrals of Northern France.
-The greatest Gothic buildings include: (in France) Notre Dame de Paris; Reims Cathedral, Strasbourg Cathedral, Rouen Cathedral, and Chartres Cathedral; (in Germany) Cologne Cathedral; (in Austria) St Stephen's Cathedral Vienna; (in Italy) the cathedrals of Florence, Siena and Milan; (in Spain) the cathedrals of Burgos, Toledo and Leon; (in England) Westminster Abbey, York Minster and the cathedrals of Salisbury, Canterbury and Lincoln.
-See also: English Gothic Sculpture and German Gothic Sculpture.
+Although used in the design and construction of palaces, castles, municipal town halls, guild halls, abbeys and universities, the Gothic style is best exemplified by the Gothic cathedrals of Northern France.
+The greatest examples include: Notre-Dame Cathedral Paris (1163-1345); Reims Cathedral (1211-1275); Chartres Cathedral (1194-1250); and Amiens Cathedral (1220-1270); (in Germany) Cologne Cathedral (1248-1880); (in Austria) St Stephen's Cathedral Vienna; (in Spain) the cathedrals of Burgos, Toledo and Leon; (in Italy) Florence, Milan and Siena; while English Gothic architecture is best represented by Westminster Abbey, York Minster and the cathedrals of Salisbury, Exeter, Winchester, Canterbury and Lincoln.

 Financed by commercial prosperity and competition between city-states, such as Florence, Rome and Venice, as well as rich families like the Medici banking dynasty in Florence and the Fuggers banking family in Germany, the Renaissance was neverthess a triumph of will over world events.
 Not long before, there had been a run of disastrous European harvests (1315-19); the Black Death plague (1346) which wiped out one third of the European population; the 100 Years War between England and France (1339-1439), and the Christian Church was polarized by schism.
 Hardly ideal conditions for the rebirth or rinacimento that followed.
 As it was, the 16th century Popes in Rome almost bankrupted the Church in the early 16th century due to their profligate financing of fine buildings and the visual arts.